danieladugyan/diverse/notes.md

 This will always be the case (?).

 For every round team A plays, their remaining opponents plays an additional activity that A is not playing (?).

+### Intro

+The problem of scheduling a round-robin tournament with $n$ players can be though of as building a fully connected (complete) graph.
+Every edge represents a pairing of teams and thus a match.
+We will represent the colour of each edge as the field it's being played at.

+A complete graph $K_n$ is edge-colorable with $n-1$ colors.
+This is obvious when we consider the colors to represent time-slots instead, since we know that it's possible to schedule a round-robin tournament for $n$ players with $n-1$ time-slots ($n-1$ rounds).